ETS-Next-Gen/writing_observer/docs/concepts/system_settings.md

   boundaries, third-party credentials, or feature flags in one place and keep those choices under version control.

+## Defining which settings files to use

+To load alternate or additional PMSS rulesets, start the server with `--pmss-rulesets` and pass one or more file paths or a directory.
+The startup logic expands directories into sorted file lists, then loads each file as a `YAMLFileRuleset` when it ends in `.yaml`/`.yml` or a `PMSSFileRuleset` when it ends in `.pmss`.
+Any other file suffix is skipped with a warning so you can keep README files or notes alongside the rulesets without breaking startup.

 ## The role of `creds.yaml`

 Most installations load configuration from `creds.yaml`.
 When the process